-What Is A Pump Curve?
+What Is A Centrifugal Pump Curve?

 The pump curve charts is a curve that represents the relationship between the various performance parameters of the pump, it shows the performance and working status of the water pump under different conditions.

-- NPSH (Net Positive Suction Head)
+🔸NPSH (Net Positive Suction Head)

-- RPM (Revolutions Per Minute)
+🔸RPM (Revolutions Per Minute)

-- BEP (Best Efficiency Point)
+🔸BEP (Best Efficiency Point)

-How to Read A Pump Curve?
-Centrifugal Pump Curve
+How to Read A Pump Performance Curve?

-1. Total Dynamic Head
+Total Dynamic Head

 What is TDH in Pump Curve?
 To put it simply, we usually use the Y-axis of the pump curve to represent TDH.
 The total dynamic head of the pump is the sum of the static lift, pressure head, power head, friction loss and other factors of the pump.
 It can be understood as the height to which the pump can lift the fluid after considering the above factors.
 It is usually expressed in meters or inches.